vpkaushik11/AI_ML_Project/README.md

-# effective-octo-guacamole
-AI ML project - Assisted Navigation for the Visually Impaired using Object recognition
+# AI ML project - Assisted Navigation for the Visually Impaired using Object recognition

 ## YOLO (You Only Look Once)